Harry-young-0/GeTAP/README.md

 ### 2. Download the pipeline (and all associated databases)

-This information is contained in a zip file that can be accessed from this github page.
+This information is contained in a zip file that can be accessed from this github page (see arrows in image below).
 After download, save the zip file to your chosen file directory.

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/4c692d03-41f3-4841-934c-9554b343be85)